Kenneth Chesebro: Legal work

 Chesebro told Talking Points Memo in a June 2022 interview that his actions for the Trump campaign were "what lawyers do."
 In February 2024, CNN reported that Chesebro had concealed a secret Twitter account, BadgerPundit, from Michigan prosecutors.
 Under the account, Chesebro promoted a far more aggressive strategy to overturn the election than he had let on in his Michigan interview.

+Investigations and prosecutions

 US House investigation

-On March 1, 2022, Chesebro was subpoenaed by the United States House Select Committee on the January 6 Attack.
+On March 1, 2022, Chesebro was subpoenaed by the January 6th committee.
 He fought the subpoena but testified on October 26.
 When asked where he was the first week of January 2021 and specifically on January 6, Chesebro invoked his Fifth Amendment right to remain silent.
 This committee concluded that he was the chief architect of the fake electors scheme used by Trump and his allies in an attempt to stay in power after losing the 2020 presidential election.

 Georgia prosecution

 In July 2022, he was subpoenaed by a grand jury in relation to the 2020 Georgia election investigation.

 On August 14, 2023, Chesebro was indicted along with 18 other people in the prosecution related to the 2020 election in Georgia.
 He exercised his right to demand a speedy trial, and his trial was set for October 23, 2023.
 On September 1, he pleaded not guilty to seven criminal charges, including a violation of Georgia's RICO act and conspiracy to commit forgery, in the Georgia election subversion case, and he also waived his right to an arraignment hearing.

 On September 21, his lawyers asked for five pieces of communication—including an email mentioned in the indictment as having been sent by Chesebro to Eastman on January 4, 2021—to be excluded from evidence.
 They argued that the documents were protected by attorney-client privilege.
 On October 10, Fulton County District Attorney Fani Willis argued that attorney-client privilege should not apply because the documents did not advise Trump on litigation but rather gave him a political strategy to use in Congress to interrupt the transfer of power to Biden.
 In this argument, she echoed prior rulings of U.S. District Judge David Carter.

-On October 20, as jury selection began for his speedy trial, Chesebro took a last-minute plea deal, including a single felony count of conspiracy to file false documents.
+On October 20, as jury selection began for his trial, Chesebro took a last-minute plea deal, including a single felony count of conspiracy to file false documents.
 He was sentenced to five years of probation and to pay $5,000 in restitution.

 In 2024, as a consequence of his guilty plea in Georgia, he was suspended from practicing law in the state of New York, with the possibility of permanent disbarment left open.